Aftercare and living rules after a facelift

 to maximize recovery and promote wound healing.

-Furthermore, if possible, arrange for extra help at home, such as from a partner, friend or associate who can help you out for the first few days.
+Furthermore, if possible, arrange for extra household help, such as a partner, friend or loved one who can help you out the first few days.
 Stop smoking, too!

 Have you been thinking about a facelift for a long time?

-At MOOI Clinic, we’re all about helping you to rediscover your MOOI face and to feel beautiful.
-We’d be happy to tell you what your options are and what steps you can take.
+Finding your own face MOOI again and feeling beautiful is what the MOOI clinic is all about.
+We will be happy to tell you what your options are and what steps you can take.